 9.3.1.9.7 Multi-STA BlockAck variant

+[CID80] The format defined below is used for multi-STA multi-TID, and multi-STA single TID BlockAck variant.
+Multi STA BA frames shall be supported if either UL MU or multi-TID A-MPDU operation is supported.

 The TID_INFO subfield of the BA Control field of the Multi-STA BlockAck frame is reserved.
+[CID1810]

 The BA Information field of the Multi-STA BlockAck frame comprises one or more instances of the Per STA Info subfields.
 The Per STA Info subfield is shown in Figure 9-37a.